ouspg/tpm-ble/readme.md

 7. Both parties compute a shared key using the ECDH keys and SHA256 hash algorithm.
 8. Now both parties initialize AES-GCM encryption using this shared key.
 Every message uses a unique nonce and AES-GCM has built-in message integrity validation.
 9. Both devices query the Bluetooth adapter for the out-of-band data and then exchange this data with the other party using this recently established secure communication channel
 10. Both devices do pairing with the other party using this exchanged out-of-band data.
 Note that ponding should be disabled.
-When pondig is disabled, the pairing is forgotten when a device restarts and the above process must be completed again.
+When ponding is disabled, the pairing is forgotten when a device restarts and the above process must be completed again.

 A Bluetooth device may enforce that pairing has to be completed before allowing access to a GATT service characteristic; therefore, accessing these characteristics would require completing the pairing process described above.